I hope you enjoy reading this blog post.

 • Additional Features: Most headlights come with additional safety features that make them helpful for multiple use cases.

-• Cost: These headlights are much more expensive than traditional ones.
+• High cost: These headlights are much more expensive than traditional ones.
 Adding them to your car design may increase the overall cost of manufacturing a vehicle.

 • Complicated Technology: While you may not have felt it when reading above, know that laser headlight technology is quite complex.
 The procedure requires top-class engineering and a control system to reduce any repairs.

-• Regulation Limitations: Since this headlight technology is comparatively new, it isn’t understood much.
+• Regulation Limitations: Since this headlight technology is comparatively new, it isn’t well understood.
 Certain regions may restrict the use of these headlights due to the presence of lasers.

 • Impact on Environment: Although these headlights are considered much more energy efficient than LED ones, manufacturing them may require the use of rare materials.
 This may raise questions about their environmental footprint.